-The project outputs are: the establishment of a management model and the development of a platform for the Digital Chamber and an application-data infrastructure for the development of digital chamber applications and services; the digitalisation of CCE's public services with the digitisation of internal business processes to support work with members and the establishment of a CCE communication platform; the design and digitalisation of business development and business analysis systems to monitor economic and industrial development based on relevant indicators.
+The project outputs are: (i) the establishment of a management model, and the development of a platform for the Digital Chamber and an application-data infrastructure for the development of Digital Chamber applications and services; (ii) the digitisation of CCE's public services with the digitisation of internal business processes to support work with members and the establishment of a CCE communication platform; and (iii) the design and digitisation of business development and business analysis systems to monitor economic and industrial development based on relevant indicators.

-The long-term results of the project will be: the improvement of the business environment and the increase of the quality of public services provided; the increase of the competitiveness of Croatian entrepreneurs on the domestic and foreign markets; the increase of the efficiency and quality of CCE services; the contribution to the creation of an eBusiness platform within the objectives of the eCroatia Strategy; the increase in the level of digital internationalisation of the Croatian economy and the introduction of new opportunities for Croatian SMEs (eLearning, eLicenses, eApplications, etc.).
+The long-term results of the project will be: (i) the improvement of the business environment and the increase in the quality of public services provided; (ii) the increase in the competitiveness of Croatian entrepreneurs on the domestic and foreign markets; (iii) the increase in the efficiency and quality of CCE services; (iv) the contribution to the creation of an eBusiness platform within the objectives of the eCroatia Strategy; (v) the increase in the level of digital internationalisation of the Croatian economy; and (vi) the introduction of new opportunities for Croatian SMEs (eLearning, eLicenses, eApplications, etc.).